ixje/neopython-extended-rpc-server/README.rst

 "RPCServer": "neopython_ext_rpc_server.ExtRpcServer.ExtendedJsonRpcApi"

-Note that the default installation has not additional commands over ``neo-python``'s build-in RPC Server.
+Note that the default installation has no additional commands over ``neo-python``'s build-in RPC Server.

 Extending with new commands
 ---------------------------